hermani456/github-follow-back/README.md

 2. Click on the **Actions** tab.
 3. You will see a message stating **"Workflows aren’t being run on this forked repository."**
 4. Click the **"I understand my workflows, go ahead and enable them"** button.
-5. Go to **Github Follow Back and enable workflow**
+5. Go to **GitHub Follow Back** and enable the workflow.
+6. Manually trigger the workflow to ensure it runs:
+   - Click on the **"GitHub Follow Back"** workflow.
+   - Click the **"Run workflow"** button on the right side.
+   - In the modal that appears, click **"Run workflow"**.

-Once enabled, the GitHub Action will start running according to the scheduled intervals.
+Once you have manually triggered the workflow, it will automatically run according to the specified schedule (everyday at midnight).

 ## Whitelist Users